nikodojan/my-json-server/README.md

 # my-json-server
-A fake JSON API for testing purpose
+A fake JSON server for testing purpose, faking an API

 Thanks to https://my-json-server.typicode.com/